-Volunteers Involved for the Emotional Well-being of Seniors (VIEWS) is a program of Cascadia’s Older Adult Outpatient Services.
+Volunteers Involved for the Emotional Well-being of Seniors (VIEWS)

 The VIEWS program promotes the emotional well-being of seniors through peer counseling and social engagement.
 Weekly peer support groups and the Conversations on Aging provide emotional support, unconditional listening, and sharing of experiences at no cost to the participants.